Sillybutts/Sillybutts/README.md

 Ello, I’m Sillybutts.

-I’m interested in creating interesting, fun to use, and functional, things.
-Games, toys, tools, and more!

 I make stuff, go print it.
+Unless it's something I made that isn't 3d printed.
+Do whatever is applicable in that case.

 If you want to support what I do, go buy stuff at my RedBubble! https://www.redbubble.com/people/Sillybutts/shop

+I put my printables on Thingiverse (https://www.thingiverse.com/sillybutts/designs), but that site sucks.
+So my stuff is also here on GitHub.

 If you wish to print and sell any of my Non-Commercial designs, please contact me for licensing.
 I can be reached on Discord (Sillybutts#5905) or on Reddit (u/SillyTheGamer).
 Take note that not *all* of my designs are NC, just some of them.